Chaitanyasimha/speech_emotion_recognition_project/README.md

 # Speech Emotion Recognition Project

 Welcome to the Speech Emotion Recognition Project!
 This document will guide you through the entire project, step by step.
-Whether you’re an expert or a beginner, this guide will help you understand and execute the project with ease.
+Whether you’re an expert or a beginner, this guide will help you understand and execute the project with ease. first make sure to extract the project file that i've provided

 ---